indrabasak/indrabasak.github.io/_posts/2018-04-12-making-sense-of-blockchain.md

 in the ledger entry but also on the hash of the previous entry.
 Not only this makes all ledger entries **chronological** in order but also makes them **tamperproof**.
 Any change in a ledger entry will result in redoing the proof-of-work.
-It will result in a new hash which in turn will have a cascading effect of recalculating subsequent entries' hash.
+It will generate a new hash which in turn will have a cascading effect of recalculating subsequent entries' hash.
 Since proof-of-work is an expensive process, it makes open ledger virtually immune to modifications.